ShaswatPrabhat/rsc-slides/slides.md

   <br/>  <br/>
 <v-click>

-7. Over the wire we get a <u>JSON stream</u> that React understands.
+7. Over the wire we get a <u>JSON stream</u> that React understands

 </v-click>
 <v-click>